 Consultant clinical scientists make a very important contribution to high quality, safe and effective patient care through technological advances, innovation and improved interaction and communication with clinical teams and patients.

-Hundreds of clinical scientists are working at very senior levels - all undertaking valuable work.
-Unlike medical consultant roles, there is inconsistency across the scientific specialities and between employers both in terms of what they do and how they are appointed.
+Hundreds of clinical scientists are working at very senior levels and unlike medical consultant roles, there is inconsistency across the scientific specialties and within trusts, in terms of what they do and how they are appointed.

-The guidance when published will include high-level and detailed role definitions, descriptors, suggested appointment and appraisal processes as well as illustrative examples and evidence for a review of current national job evaluation profiles.
-This will help employing organisations understand and visualise what the new consultant clinical scientists will contribute and how they will add value now and into the future.
+This guidance includes high-level and detailed role definitions, role descriptors, suggested appointment and appraisal processes as well as illustrative examples and evidence for a review of current national job evaluation profiles.

 Click through the various sections below to find out more about this workforce and the process for appointing them.

 There are a range of roles undertaken by consultant clinical scientists in various settings and organisations.
 This employment structure diagram demonstrate examples of the employing organisations across the health system along with a range of roles undertaken, from clinical scientific lead to local and regional commissioning roles.